PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

         or higher
     - variables: Described in detail below
     - snippets: a dict containing the following keys:
-        - name: knickname of the snippet
+        - name: knickname of the config_set
-        - file: filename of the snippet in the same directory
+        - file: filename of the config_set in the same directory
-        - xpath (optional): XPath where this snippet belongs in the target OS heirarchy (for XML snippets)
+        - xpath (optional): XPath where this config_set belongs in the target OS heirarchy (for XML config_sets)

-Each snippet can define nulitple variables that will be interpolated using the Jinja2 templating language.
+Each config_set can define nulitple variables that will be interpolated using the Jinja2 templating language.
 Each variable defined in the `variables` list should define the following:

-1. name: The name of the variable found in the snippets.
+1. name: The name of the variable found in the config_sets.
 For example:

  .. code-block:: jinja